greatislander/c2lc-project-website/src/resources/facilitating-an-intergenerational-coding-workshop.md

 ---
-title: "Facilitating an Intergenerational Coding Workshop "
+title: "Facilitating Intergenerational Coding Workshops "
 date: 2023-03-08T17:02:57.077Z
 author: Weavly team
 description: "This is a guide for a series of 3-5 intergenerational workshops